Good Study Habits

 Have a sense of urgency

-Urgency is usually associated with stress, but I prefer to think of it as something that can help keep you calm.
-Urgency for students should be a feeling of awareness of what you have to do, what’s coming up, how much time you have, and how much time you need to get it done.
+Urgency is usually associated with stress, but I prefer to think of it as something that will keep you calm.
+Urgency for students should be a feeling of awareness.
+Awareness of what you have to do, what’s coming up, how much time you have, and how much time you need to get it done.

 It’s that little voice in your head that tells you to keep moving forward.
 It actually removes stress because it ensures that you always stay ahead.
 Never let your sense of urgency rest.

-Here’s an example: I’m an instrument rated pilot.
-When you’re flying in the clouds, bad things can happen quickly.
+Here’s an example: I’m a pilot and own a small plane.
+When you’re flying in the clouds, bad things can happen.
+Quickly.
 If there’s ever a place to stay ahead of your work, it’s up there.
 When I was learning to fly, my instructor taught me to always repeat these three words:

 “The Next Two Things”